entando/entando-docs/vuepress/docs/next/tutorials/customize-the-platform/change-default-datasources-and-connections/README.md

 ## Purpose

-This tutorial explains how to customize our EAP and Wildfly base Docker images, and then configure the EntandoApp custom resource to use these customizations
+This tutorial explains how to customize our EAP and Wildfly base Docker images, and then configure the EntandoApp custom resource to use these customizations.

 ## Requirements